Equivalence and Conditional Independence in Atomic Sheaf Logic: Independent pullbacks

-to be \emph{independent} if $p \Indep q \Cond r \circ p$, using conditional independence of nondeterministic variables (Definition~\ref{definition:conditional-independence-NV}).
-Equivalently, a commuting square is independent if and only if it is a weak\footnote{A \emph{weak limit} is a cone that enjoys the existence property but not necessarily the uniqueness property of a limit.} pullback in $\Set$.
-This provides $\Sur$ with independent pullbacks, in which a commuting square is an independent pullback if and only if it is a pullback in $\Set$.
-Moreover, the descent property is satisfied. \end{example}
+A more abstract way of describing the independent pullback structure on $\Sur$ is that a commuting square in $\Sur$ is independent if and only if it is a weak\footnote{A \emph{weak limit} is a cone that enjoys the existence property but not necessarily the uniqueness property of a limit.} pullback in $\Set$, and it is an independent pullback if and only if it is a pullback in $\Set$.
+One can use this to give a more abstract verification that (IP1)--(IP5) and descent hold.

-It follows easily from Definition~\ref{definition:independent-pullbacks} that an analogue of the pullback lemma holds for independent pullbacks. \begin{lemma}[Independent-pullback lemma] Suppose $\sCat{C}$ has independent pullback structure. \begin{enumerate} \item If $(A)$ and $(B)$ in \eqref{equation:AB} are both independent pullbacks then so is the composite rectangle $(AB)$.
+We end this section with some general consequences of the definition of independent pullback structure.
+The first such consequence is that an analogue of the pullback lemma holds for independent pullbacks. \begin{lemma}[Independent-pullback lemma] Suppose $\sCat{C}$ has independent pullback structure. \begin{enumerate} \item If $(A)$ and $(B)$ in \eqref{equation:AB} are both independent pullbacks then so is the composite rectangle $(AB)$.